Alex Trebek, long-running ‘Jeopardy!’ host, dies at 80

 “Thanks to the — believe it or not — hundreds of thousands of people who have sent in tweets, texts, emails, cards and letters wishing me well,” Trebek said.
 “I’m a lucky guy.”

+The program tapes weeks of shows in advance, and the remaining episodes with Trebek will air through Dec.
+25, a Sony spokeswoman said.

-An outpouring of grief from former contestants and the wider public quickly followed news of his death.
+Messages of grief and respect from former contestants, celebrities and the wider public quickly followed news of his loss.

 “Alex wasn’t just the best ever at what he did.
 He was also a lovely and deeply decent man, and I’m grateful for every minute I got to spend with him,” tweeted “Jeopardy!” champion Ken Jennings.
 “Thinking today about his family and his Jeopardy! family — which, in a way, included millions of us.”

-Note: This story has been corrected to show Merv Griffin’s wife’s name is Julann Griffin, not Juann.